Coevolutionary Dynamics of Actions and Opinions in Social Networks: Conclusions

 \begin{IEEEbiography}[{ }]{Mengbin Ye} (S’13-M’18) was born in Guangzhou, China.
 He received the B.E. degree (with First Class Honours) in mechanical engineering from the University of Auckland, Auckland, New Zealand in 2013, and the Ph.D. degree in engineering at the Australian National University, Canberra, Australia in 2018.
 From 2018-2020, he was a postdoctoral researcher with the Faculty of Science and Engineering, University of Groningen, Netherlands.
 From 2020 - 2021, he was an Optus Fellow at the Optus–Curtin Centre of Excellence in Artificial Intelligence, Curtin University, Perth, Australia.
 In 2021, he commenced a four year Western Australia Premier's Early to Mid-Career Fellowship, hosted by Curtin University.
 He was awarded the J.G.
 Crawford Prize (Interdisciplinary) in 2018, ANU’s premier award recognising graduate research excellence.
 He has also received the 2018 Springer PhD Thesis Prize, and was Highly Commended in the Best Student Paper Award at the 2016 Australian Control Conference.
 His current research interests include opinion formation and decision making in complex social networks, epidemic modelling and control, and cooperative control of multi-agent systems. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Lorenzo Zino} (M'21) is a PostDoc Researcher at the Faculty of Science and Engineering, University of Groningen, Groningen, The Netherlands, since 2019.
-He received the Laurea degree (B.Sc.) in Applied Mathematics from Politecnico di Torino, Torino, Italy, in 2012, the Laurea Magistrale degree (M.S.) in Mathematical Modeling (summa cum laude) from Politecnico di Torino, in 2014, and the Ph.D. in Pure and Applied Mathematics (with honours) from Politecnico di Torino and Università di Torino (joint doctorate program), in 2018.
-He was a Research Fellow at Politecnico di Torino in 2018--19 and a Visiting Research Assistant at New York University Tandon School of Engineering, Brooklyn NY, US, in 2017--18 and in 2019.
-His current research interests include modeling, analysis, and control of dynamical processes over complex networks, applied probability, network analysis, and game theory. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Lorenzo Zino} (M'21) has been an Assistant Professor with the Department of Electronics and Telecommunications at Politecnico di Torino (Turin, Italy) since 2022.
+He received the BS and MS in Mathematical Engineering from Politecnico di Torino, Torino, Italy, in 2012 and 2014, respectively, and the PhD in Pure and Applied Mathematics (with honors) from Politecnico di Torino and Università di Torino (joint doctorate program), in 2018.
+He was a Research Fellow at Politecnico di Torino (2018--19) and the University of Groningen (2019--22) and a Visiting Research Assistant at New York University Tandon School of Engineering (2017--18 and 2019).
+His current research interests include modeling, analysis, and control of dynamics over complex networks, applied probability, network analysis, and game theory.
+Since 2021, he has been an Associate Editor of the \emph{Journal of Computational Science}. \end{IEEEbiography}